 The same applies to smaller windows placed correctly.
 You find them in triple-glazed windows to trap the heat.
 Again, the correct exterior door placement used can control the temperatures.

-Sustainable Homes Flooring
+Sustainable Flooring

-Eco-Friendly Modern Homes Framing
+Eco-Friendly Home Framing

-eco friendly home frame
+Eco friendly home frame

 Geothermal HVAC Systems

-So, you can use it as a conventional boiler, air conditioning and reduce your energy consumption.
-The system uses the earth’s energy to power the system.
+When installed correctly, a green home using this HVAC system can provide hot water, heating, and cooling.
+So, you can use it as a conventional boiler air conditioning and reduce your energy consumption.

 Green Roofs

-These days you can even create an eco-roof with a waterproofing membrane to use with a growing medium to grow plants on your traditional flat roof.
+You can even create an eco-roof with a waterproofing membrane to use with a growing medium to grow plants on your traditional flat roof.

-Using a vegetated roof has many environmental benefits as you can manage rainwater to water your plants and reduce energy and stormwater runoff.
+Using a vegetated roof has many environmental benefits, as you can manage rainwater to water your plants and reduce energy and stormwater runoff.

 Top Benefits of an Eco-House Design